Australia Essential Eight — Cybersecurity Mitigation Strategies

 Framework Scope

 Australia Essential Eight supports government agencies, critical infrastructure operators, and private sector entities that manage sensitive or essential systems and services.
-The framework governs enterprise networks, information systems, and user endpoints.
+The framework governs enterprise networks, information systems, and user endpoints, and is typically utilized when enhancing threat protection, managing cyber risk, or meeting compliance assessments or regulatory obligations.

 Framework Objectives